namrata-karmakar/namrata-karmakar/README.md

 - 🌱 I use Angular and NestJS at my workplace for software development.
 I also use PowerBI, Azure Data Factory and SQL for data-related activities.

-- 💼 I'm currently working as a Data Analyst at E.ON Digital Technology.
-I'm open to full-time opportunities starting October, 2024.

 - 📚 A book that has had a lot of impact on my software development journey is Clean Code by Uncle Bob Martin.
 I found it to be really insightful.

 ---